permaweb/ao-cookbook/src/guides/aos/token.md

 ### **Step 1: Initializing the Token**

-- Open our preferred text editor, preferrably from within the same folder you used during the previous tutorial.
+- Open our preferred text editor, preferably from within the same folder you used during the previous tutorial.
 - Create a new file named `token.lua`.
 - Within `token.lua`, you'll begin by initializing the token's state, defining its balance, name, ticker, and more: